BassemMagdi0007/Last-Cube-Standing/README.md

 # Last-Cube-Standinig

-Top-Down Game Developed Using Unity Engine.
+Top-Down Based Game Developed Using Unity Engine.

 A Game Of A Cube Fighting The Ghosts Which Killed
 Its Family And Conquered Its Village.
-A Rough Battle To Death...
+A Stressful Rough Battle To Death...

-So, Are You Up For It?
+How Many Ghosts Can You Hunt?

 ![Choose](https://user-images.githubusercontent.com/60258792/88644425-3c793d00-d0c3-11ea-9229-57af66b8b215.gif)